ovh/docs/pages/web/hosting/exporter-son-site-web/guide.en-ie.md

 If you are using a **CloudDB** for your website, you can go to the ‘Databases’ tab, click on the cogwheel next to the database, and click ‘Back up now’ in the drop-down menu.
 You can also download, import and restore backups in this section.

+If you are using a **CloudDB** database for your website, you can go to the ‘Databases’ tab, click the `...`{.action} button to the right of the database, and click ‘Back up now’ in the drop-down menu.
+You can also download, import and restore backups in this section.
+Please read our guide [Backing up and exporting a database of your database server](https://docs.ovh.com/ie/en/hosting/backup-export-database-server/)

 ### Step 3: Retrieve the logs for your OVHcloud web hosting plan.

 If you would like to download your website’s logs, you can do so via your web hosting plan.